cacayan2/classifier-DoS-project/adr/adr_document.md

 # 7. Exploratory Data Analysis
 ## 7.1 Context and Technology Choice
+The purpose of univariate exploratory data analysis (EDA) is to understand distributional properties of features in a dataset prior to exploring relationships between two variables (bivariate analysis) or across multiple features (multivariate analysis).
+This step identifies inconsistencies, anomalies, outliers, and sources of bias - ensuring that downstream transformations and training rely on robust, meaningful, and interpretable features.
+Network intrusion often exhibit skewed numerical distributions, heavy-tailed traffic features, or artifact that is inherently present from the somewhat inconsistent sampling of traffic data (i.e. we must address missingness), it is essential that features be examined early and independently prior to building classification models (Ring et al., 2019).

+Our team utilized Python, Jupyter notebooks, the Python module `pandas`, `numpy`, and `matplotlib`/`seaborn` for variety of univariate EDA related tasks.
+These tools were chosen because of their efficiency in processing big data, intuitive visualization capability, and historically being well-documented and tested.
+All analysis for this stage is stored in the notebook `notebooks/01_univariate_eda.ipynb` and the cleaned dataset used in this analysis can be found in `data/cleaned/wednesday_clean.csv`.

 ## 7.2 Justifications
+As mentioned previously, univariate EDA is essential for later preprocessing and modeling decisions for the following reasons:

+1. **Identification of Outliers**

+Many network traffic features demonstrated having very long-tailed distributions - particularly the features having to do with flow duration, packet counts, and byte rates.
+Univariate EDA assists in identifying outliers that could distort scaling, central tendency statistics, or cause unstable model behavior.
+Our professor recommended use of the interquartile range method (IQR) for outlier detection and filtering, which we utilized.

+2. **Detection of Low-Variance or Zero-Variance Features**

+As many academics in statistics courses and papers have stated in the past, variance is information.
+Features with minimal variance provide little information of utility to a classifier and should be removed or at the very least deprioritized for modeling.
+Methods such as k-nearest neighbors or SVM's are not robust to features with low or zero-variance particularly when scaling is applied.

+3. **Verification of Data Types and Statistical Properties**

+Summary statistics (central tendency such as mean and median and dispersion such as standard deviation and range) were computed to ensure fidelity was not lost for features originally in object type following conversion to numeric.
+This step is important as occasionally datasets network contain malformed numerical fields with artifact stemming from improper structering, formatting, or invalid characters (Sharafaldin et al., 2018).

+4. **Detection of Skewed Distributions**

+Highly imbalanced features should be scaled or transformed and may require adjustments in evaluation approaches.
+Skew is common in these types of datasets because benign behavior dominates most distributions (Kumar et al., 2020).

+5. **Preparation for Downstream EDA and Modeling** These preliminary evaluations help inform which features may later require special handling during normalization, standardization, transformation, feature selecction, or modeling.
+This is generally accepted to be machine learning best practice, which emphasize detection of anomalies and artifact to reduce error propogation (Huyen, 2022).

 ## 7.3 Status
+**Status**: Accepted
+**Date**: December 1, 2025
+**Team Members**: Fnu Syed Moosa Aleem "Moosa" (histogram and boxplot generation, outlier detection), Umar Siddiqui (summary statistics, low-variance feature identification, skew investigation), Nafisa Sabir (assisted Moosa with figure saving and summarizing outliers)

 # 8. Data Preprocessing
 ## 8.1 Context and Technology Choice